 Fix Your Marketing And Communications Process

-No COVID marketing strategy has yet stood the test of time, and that gives you a huge opportunity to test.
+COVID retail marketing strategies haven’t yet stood the test of time, and that gives you a huge opportunity to test.

 Thankfully for us all, the flurry of ‘we’re in this together’ messages have given way to some amount of normalcy in communication.